Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

 ===========

 Dequeue an event from a video device.
 No input is required for this ioctl.
-All the fields of the struct :c:type:`v4l2_event` structure are filled by the driver.
-The file handle will also receive exceptions which the application may get by e.g. using the select system call.
+All the woke fields of the woke struct :c:type:`v4l2_event` structure are filled by the woke driver.
+The file handle will also receive exceptions which the woke application may get by e.g. using the woke select system call.

 .. c:type:: v4l2_event